Messages

 The Unified Messaging Layer

-One of the most advantage of Neuron's architecture is the unified messaging layer to interact with multiple AI providers.
+One of the major advantages of Neuron's architecture is the unified messaging layer to interact with multiple AI providers.
 Rather than wrestling with different response formats of OpenAI, Anthropic, Gemini, Ollama, and countless other providers, developers work with a single, elegant abstraction that handles all the complexity behind the scenes.
+Your code becomes independent of the specific LLM engine you use.

 When you integrate Neuron Agents in your application, you're not locked into any specific provider's ecosystem or pricing model.
 You can seamlessly switch between providers to manage costs, environments, or take advantage of new model releases to capitalize on these improvements immediately without undertaking a major refactoring project.

-The messaging layer extends beyond simple text content, providing unified interfaces for function calling and multimodal inputs (file, image, video, audio) across all supported providers, even when underlying implementations vary dramatically.
+The messaging layer extends beyond simple text content, providing unified interfaces for multimodal input/output (file, image, video, audio) across all supported providers, even when underlying implementations vary dramatically.
 This architectural decision means that your AI agents remain portable and future-proof – when new providers emerge or existing ones update their APIs, your application code remains unchanged while Neuron's messaging layer absorbs all the adaptation complexity.

 What is a Message